cartoncloud/actions/launchdarkly-flags-sync/README.md

 ### omitSegments (optional)
 Omit segments when syncing.
 A sync may fail if it dependenet on a segment existing in the destination environment.
-If this is the case then run launchdarkly-segments0sync action beforehand.
+If this is the case then run launchdarkly-segments-sync action beforehand.

 ### host (optional)
 Launch Darkly host domain url.
 Defaults to https://app.launchdarkly.com